Gathering of Poets 2015

 Gathering of Poets is facilitated by poet Annie Finch, author of numerous books of poetry as well as poetry anthologies, textbooks and translations, popular writings on spirituality, and musical lyrics and opera libretti.
 Annie’s writings about poetry frequently focus on form, meter and rhythm and on women’s poetic traditions.
 Annie holds degrees in English and Creative Writing from Yale University, the University of Houston and Stanford University.
 She has taught widely at universities, writing conferences and writer’s workshops and served for nine years as director of the Stonecoast MFA Program in Creative Writing at the University of Southern Maine.

-Enrollment is $300 for the eight-week series.
+Enrollment is $300 for the six-week series.
 Limited to 16 participants.

 For more information, contact: